MichaMucha/pydata2019-nlp-system/README.md

 I will be adding the materials here before the day of the workshop, and that way you can pull the latest version.

+> Note: if you are on Windows, I strongly encourage you to use [Git Bash](https://gitforwindows.org), which successfully emulates the basics of the UNIX command line environment on Windows.

 ## 2. Anaconda Python + `conda env`

 You probably already have this ready - please have a recent Anaconda Python installed (ideally Python 3.7)